 Blame Google, a panda and a penguin.

-While PageRank — Google’s algorithm that measures how many links link to and from a site – was their initial primary ranking system, content has become king.
+PageRank is Google’s algorithm that measures how many links connect to and from a site.
+It made up their initial primary ranking system.
+But more recently, content has become king.

-‘Panda’ became the codeword for the changes in their ranking algorithms by which they ranked sites using texts and the keywords found on individual pages.
+‘Panda’ represents the changes in their ranking algorithms where they ranked sites using text and keywords from individual pages.
 What this basically meant was that a page with lots of text that included the keywords a person was looking for would rank high in the search results.
-Sounds logical, but it backfired.
+Sounds logical…but it backfired.

 People would take advantage of that system and place large amounts of keywords on their sites.
 Someone selling used cell phones for example would put the words “used cell phones” hundreds of times on a single page, on many pages.
 Another popular way of cheating became scraper sites.
 By scraping the web, they would basically steal content and copy it, creating duplicates.
 Then ads would be included.
 These sites could be created automatically by the thousands and would mislead first the search engine and second the visitor who would then click on the ads, giving the scrapers revenue.